sahlone/SystemMetricsCollector/README.md

 ```
 ### Contributions needed
 1. The unit tests need to be improved with coverage
-2. The functiona  test converage also needs improvement
+2. The functional  test coverage also needs improvement
-3. Integration of sending metrics to systems like Promethius or any other monitoring tools
+3. Integration of sending metrics to systems like [Prometheus](https://prometheus.io/) or any other monitoring tools
 4. The Main thread uses sleep for delay which can be fixed by using some executors and wrapping into futures to schedule the jobs
 5. The application is built with java beans (mutability) because of libraries used like type safe.
 Immutability should be the preferred way.
 6. Usage of dependency injection